Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Conclusions

-Our analysis of the mean displacement and variance across different configurations highlights the dominant role of fracture-scale advection at early times and the increasing influence of matrix diffusion at later stages.
 While the ensemble mean remains finite and exhibits a linear scaling in high-Péclet conditions, the variance reveals a markedly different behavior: its persistent growth over time reflects the impact of long retention events in the matrix, especially under strong aperture heterogeneity.
 These trends confirm that classical Fickian transport models are inadequate to describe large-time behavior, even in simple single-fracture settings.
-Instead, the interplay between flow variability and matrix exchange induces anomalous transport signatures, with implications for both predictive modeling and experimental interpretation.
+Instead, the interplay between flow variability and matrix exchange induces anomalous transport signatures, with implications for both predictive modelling and experimental interpretation.

+The analysis of breakthrough curves further corroborates the physical consistency of the model.
+The complementary cumulative distribution of arrival times, $CCDF$, encapsulates the fraction of thermal energy that remains stored within the fracture--matrix system as a function of time.
+Monte Carlo simulations reveal a progressive transition from sharp, exponential-like decay in nearly homogeneous fractures to broad, power-law tails in highly heterogeneous ones.
+This evolution reflects the growing influence of conductive retention and long trapping times in the matrix, which impart a pronounced memory effect to the transport dynamics.
+At late times, the $CCDF$s converge to an asymptotic scaling $t^{-1/2}$, consistent with transient conduction in a semi-infinite matrix and with the analytical behavior predicted by the memory-kernel formulation.
+These results confirm that the heavy-tailed release of heat arises naturally from the coupling between advective variability and diffusive storage, without invoking any empirical parameterization.